jonescompneurolab/hnn-core/doc/contributing.rst

     $ git push origin cool_feature

-9. Go to https://github.com/jonescompneurolab/hnn-core/compare/master...cool_feature to open the pull request.
+9. Go to https://github.com/jonescompneurolab/hnn-core/compare to open the pull request by selecting your feature branch.
    You should also see this link on the terminal when you make the push.

-10. After your pull request is reviewed, repeat steps 6-8 to update the pull request.
+11. After your pull request is reviewed, repeat steps 6-8 to update the pull request.

-11. Once the pull request is ready to be merged, add the prefix [MRG] to the title.
+12. Once the pull request is ready to be merged, add the prefix [MRG] to the title.

 See the `git book <https://git-scm.com/book/en/v2>`_ for a more general guide on using git.